taikedz-mt/rspawn/README.md

 * `rspawn.spawn_anywhere` - whether to spawn anywhere in the world at sea level
     * default `true`
     * if `false`, will randomize around the static spawn point
+* `rspawn.levvy_name` - name of the block to use as levvy charge on the player issuing an invitation, default `default:cobble`
+* `rspawn.levvy_qtty` - number of blocks to levvy from the player who issued the invitation, default `99`
 * `rspawn.kick_on_fail` - whether to kick the player if a randomized spawn cannot be set, default `false`
 * `rspawn.spawn_block` - place this custom block under the user's spawn point
 * `rspawn.debug` - whether to print debugging messages, default `false`